NyanHelsing/nyanhelsing.github.io/workflow.md

 ### Tracking Ticket Process

 On a high level we want to track the state of a change from inception to completion.
 This applies to bugs, features etc. In the tiered process outlined above, this is the tracking ticket.
+The status of the tracking ticket changes automatically and is driven by events that occur in relation to the ticket such as task completion, etc.

 ```mermaid
 stateDiagram-v2